anon-blue/anon.blue/README.txt

-                                         655665fvsjbsuyfge76rf6ewtr6rwerr6tdddhj
+FVUYSF[        ]                          655665fvsjbsuyfge76rf6ewtr6rwerr6tdddh
-urrtyrtyiohpglmhkgk6992333333333333333                                     sssni
+jurrtyrtyiohpglmhkgk6992333333333333333                                     sssn
-nde didanyijinglaiping
+inde didanyijinglaiping
                              what the fuck are you doing?????
-Your compi   acgrfrewrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr
+You r compi   acgrfrewrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr